zrudnick/bramble/README.md

 You may also contact us for questions or suggestions at zrudnic1@jh.edu.

 ## License
-Bramble is free, open source software released under an [MIT License](https://opensource.org/license/MIT).
+bramble is free, open source software released under an [MIT License](https://opensource.org/license/MIT).